ClearMotion/take-home-1/README.md

 Upon success, the endpoint should give this response:

 ```
-{"success": true, "totalDistance": number}
+{"success": true, "distance": number}
 ```

-`totalDistance` should be in meters.
+`distance` should be in meters.
 Below is the expected output for each example session file:

-* `session36255.json` total distance = 1415.1 meters
+* `session36255.json` distance = 1415.1 meters
-* `session35935.json` total distance = 2800.4 meters
+* `session35935.json` distance = 2800.4 meters
-* `session36261.json` total distance = 8206.7 meters
+* `session36261.json` distance = 8206.7 meters

-Upon failure, the endpoint should give this response:
+As in the previous step of this exercise, the endpoint should return this response if the session file is missing:

 ```
-{"success": false, "message": string}
+{"success": false, "message": "Session does not exist."}
 ```

-Again, try to catch as many error cases as you can within reason.
+### Step 5

+The server we have implemented in steps 1 through 4 is rather primitive.
+For instance, the server can only run on a single machine because it saves session data to local files.

+Suppose that we wanted to scale this application to support the following requirements:

+* Must ingest session data from approximately 50,000 active vehicles
+* Must handle approximately 500,000 calls to `/sessionSpeedVariance` and `/sessionDistance` per day
+* Must be robust against data loss due to server failure
+* Clients must authenticate before uploading or downloading data

+Please describe how you would architect the system to satisfy these requirements.
+Discuss specific frameworks, database software, and hosting services your architecture would use.
+For each subsystem, explain the benefits and drawbacks of options you considered.

+You will need to present your work in a **PowerPoint presentation** to the RoadMotion team.
+This presentation should describe your code from steps 1 through 4, and your proposed architecture from step 5.
+The audience will consist of multi-disciplined engineers (not just software developers), so make sure that the whole team can understand your presentation.